haxtheweb/edtechjoker/draft-outline.md

 - Run through the Docker 101 tutorial under tutorial on https://www.docker.com/play-with-docker
   - If you can install and run through deploying things via docker desktop feel free but play with docker is more then enough (and free!)
 - Make sure you do the pre-requisits for doing this lab - https://github.com/heyMP/ist402-docker#ist402-docker-lab
+  - **NOTE** this tells you you MUST link github and docker hub, this is not possible without $ unfortunately so we're not doing that.
+It should not be required.
 - Deploy the NodeJS TODO app https://github.com/heyMP/ist402-docker/tree/master/labs/5-nodejs-todo-app
 - Deploy the NewsAPI Microservice - https://github.com/heyMP/ist402-docker/tree/master/labs/7-news-api-microservice
   - Note the parallels here with what we just did with the NASA app